Sea Gypsy Village in Phuket

 Where is the Sea Gypsy Village located

 The Sea Gypsy Village is located in Phang Nga Bay.
 The easiest way to visit is as part of an organized tour.
+You can use the feedback form below to book one.

 Ko Panyi

 You can also get there on your own if you have a car.
 Drive to Surakul Pier in Phang Nga, then rent a long-tail boat, which will take you there in just 20 minutes.
+Use the form below to easily rent a car.

 Passenger Cars Rental

-Fill out the form, and we will forward your request so that someone can contact you and provide details about the terms and available car options.
+We’ve selected the three best passenger and crossover car rental companies.
+Fill out the form, and we’ll forward your request — they’ll contact you to provide details on the terms and pricing.

 Even from the road, the Sea Gypsy Village stands out sharply against the backdrop of typical resort areas – everything here is different: no hotels with pools, no neon-lit bars, but plenty of life, the smell of the sea, and authenticity.